Studying at Oamk

 - Learning agreement during the mobility, if changes occur during your exchange

-At the end of or after your exchange you will get at least the following documents on Oamk's template.
-We shall issue one (1) soft or digital copy per student free of charge:
+After your exchange you will get at least the following digital documents on Oamk's template:

 Oamk's digital letter of confirmation includes the basic information of your exchange and, especially the duration of your stay at Oamk.
 See more about the duration of your mobility below.